What is Mezzanine Financing?

 The loan component of mezzanine financing usually carries a relatively high interest rate, reflecting the increased risk for the lender.
 However, the borrower benefits from the tax-deductible interest payments, which can make the overall cost of capital more attractive compared to pure equity financing.

-Related Article: What is R in Finance?
+Related Article: What is the Difference Between Lease and Finance?

 The equity conversion feature provides the lender with the potential for higher returns.
 If the borrower performs well and meets specific financial targets, the lender can convert the loan into equity at a predetermined valuation.
 This gives the lender an opportunity to participate in the upside potential of the company’s growth.